JacquemontLab/CNV-Caller/README.md

 * **BAF drift < 0.01**
 * **Waviness factor between −0.05 and 0.05**

-In addition, based on common practice in CNV detection studies (e.g., PennCNV and Illumina genotyping guidelines), we also recommend applying:
+In addition, based on common practice in CNV detection studies (e.g., PennCNV and Illumina genotyping guidelines), we recommend applying a filter on the call rate, although the threshold may be adjusted depending on the cohort:

 * **Call Rate \≥ 0.98**